Seungho-Kim-SKKU/PP-Vul/README.md

 ## How to use PP-Vul

 ### 1. Preprocessing dataset
+- The raw dataset used in this project can be found at: https://github.com/CGCL-codes/VulCNN/tree/main/dataset
+- Normalization code can be found at: https://github.com/CGCL-codes/VulCNN/blob/main/normalization.py
 - For convenience, the preprocessed dataset can be found at: https://drive.usercontent.google.com/download?id=1NGslBtKLA1gUex4tjNWbF01O3sFLSHPD&export=download&authuser=1
 - If you are using the preprocessed dataset, this part can be skipped.
-- The raw dataset used in this project can be found at: https://github.com/CGCL-codes/VulCNN/tree/main/dataset
-- Normalization code can be found at: https://github.com/CGCL-codes/VulCNN/blob/main/normalization.py

 #### 1.1.
 Normalization

-- Download the dataset inside [dataset](dataset) folder.
+- Download the raw dataset from the link (https://github.com/CGCL-codes/VulCNN/tree/main/dataset) into [dataset](dataset) folder.
 - Unzip the dataset and rename the folder

 ```python